Moving to Altium Designer from KiCad

 If you want to make the shift to Altium Designer while leveraging your current set of design data and library components, Altium makes the migration process easy.

+This guide will show you how to import data from your legacy system into Altium Designer Develop.
 Before importing all of your legacy data, it’s important to ask yourself, “why do I need to import my legacy data?”
-Below are some of the most common considerations to consider when deciding whether to import legacy data into Altium Designer.
+Below are some of the most common considerations to consider when deciding whether to import legacy data into Altium Designer Develop.

-“We have dozens of projects, and we don’t want to leave the data behind.”
+"We have 20 years of data, and I don’t want to leave it behind.

 • Is it easier to start new designs rather than re-work the imported data to make it usable?

-“We have some ‘golden’ designs and reference circuitry that we need to bring into Altium Designer to up-issue them.”
+"We have some ‘golden’ designs that we need to bring into Altium Designer Develop so that we can up-issue them.

 • How do you plan to verify the imported data?